Driving licence in the Republic of Ireland: Learner Permit

 Obtaining a Learner Permit requires passing the afore-mentioned computerised theory test.
 Also required for the Learner Permit are: valid proof of address, valid proof of PPSN, valid photographic ID and Eyesight Report (where necessary).
 The Application Form for a Learner Permit D201 must be filled in and brought to the local NDLS office.

 Those on Learner Permits for most categories of licence must not drive unaccompanied.
 No Learner Permit holders are allowed to drive on motorways and all must display red L-plates at all times, either on their vehicle or on a tabard if a motorcyclist.

 Driving licence categories

 This is a list of the categories that can be found on a driving licence in the Republic of Ireland.

-Note: The category B1 appears on the driving licence in Ireland but cannot be obtained as it doesn't actually exist there.
+Note: The category B1 appears on the driving licence in Ireland but cannot be obtained as it does not actually exist there.

-¹ MAM (Maximum Authorised Mass)

 Penalty points

 Since 2002, Ireland, like other EU states, has operated a penalty points system for driving offences.
 If a driver accrues 12 points, their licence is revoked for (at least) 6 months.